Entertainment Visa for the USA For Artists & Performers

-- O-1A – receipt of a major, internationally recognized award.
+- O-1A for individuals who have been in receipt of a major, internationally recognized award

-- O-1B – received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award.
+- O-1B for individuals who have received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award.